 At this point, Erina is still on her only gourmet foods are worthy Asami-kick.
-She’s slowly eliminating research clubs that doesn’t fit her criteria.
+She’s slowly eliminating research clubs that don’t fit her criteria.
 The Don RS is one of those clubs.
 “Donburi” simply do not make the cut for Erina’s worthy food.

-Donburi is the food that the Japanese eat everyday and I don’t blame them.
+Donburi is the food that the Japanese eat every day and I don’t blame them.
 After all, what’s there not to like?
-Donburi is fast and cheap to make which is useful in Japan’s fast paced workdays.
+Donburi is fast and cheap to make which is useful in Japan’s fast-paced workdays.

-Heck, Donburi is so popular in Japan that there are several food franchise dedicated to it alone.
-To tell you how popular it is. while visiting I saw a Japanese news once reporting the increase of Donburi price on several of the most popular restaurant franchise.
+Heck, Donburi is so popular in Japan that there are several food franchises dedicated to it alone.
+To tell you how popular it is. while visiting I saw a Japanese news reporting the increase of Donburi price on several of the most popular restaurant franchise.
 This only happens to consumer staples in other countries like the price of gas.

 - The Shokugeki shows that Soma is hated by the student body.

 Due to Soma’s declaration at the entrance ceremony (using everyone in Totsuki as stepping stone) the regular students don’t like him.
 Usually, shokugeki like this doesn’t get a big audience.
 It is implied that the big turn-out was because they wanted to see Soma lose.